 ANNE ALLEN BUCK LEADERSHIP SUMMIT

-In honor of Anne Allen Buck's many contributions to Berkshire, and looking forward to the future, the School will host a women’s leadership summit, bringing together alumni, faculty, staff, and students, to take part in speakers, discussion sessions, workshops and informal networking opportunities for the students.
+In honor of Berkshire School co-founder Anne Allen Buck's many contributions, and looking forward to the future, the School will host a women’s leadership summit, bringing together alumni, parents, faculty, staff, and students, to take part in speakers, discussion sessions, workshops and informal networking opportunities for students.

 Anne Allen Buck, who founded Berkshire School with her husband, Seaver Buck, laid the groundwork for strong female leadership in many ways, not least of all was her active membership on the School’s Board of Trustees from 1919–1945.
 Mrs. Buck and these, her fellow pioneers, paved the way for the future successes of so many who would follow in their footsteps.